A Guide to 13 Most Popular Japanese Language Exams

 1. Japanese-Language Proficiency Test (JLPT)

-JLPT has many benefits, like study visas, work, and scholarships in Japan.
-You can also know your current level and make a brilliant career.
+The JLPT offers many benefits, such as study visas, employment, and scholarships in Japan.
+You can also determine your current level and build a successful career.
 Thus, it is valuable and opens a door to many possibilities.

-JLPT started in 1984 and measures vocabulary, grammar, reading, and listening skills.
+The JLPT was established in 1984 and assesses vocabulary, grammar, reading, and listening skills.
 There are no speaking or writing sections.
 You must get a minimum specific score in each section and an overall score to pass.

-Despite its popularity, it does not have speaking or writing.
-This has led some to question whether it fully counts students’ Japanese ability.
+Despite its popularity, it lacks speaking and writing.
+This has led some to question whether it fully accounts for students’ Japanese proficiency.

 The JLPT has five levels: N1 (most advanced) to N5 (beginner).
 N5 and N4 focus on everyday Japanese, while N3 is for intermediate skills.
 The advanced N2 and N1 cover complex texts and conversations.

-Today, a wealth of resources is available to prepare JLPT.
-You can practice grammar and vocabulary and take mock and past year exams.
+Today, a wealth of resources is available to prepare for the JLPT.
+You can practice grammar and vocabulary, and take mock and past-year exams.

 Many online resources exist, such as official materials, books, apps for learning Japanese free, and online teachers to help you succeed.